abadid/cmsc424-spring2018/project3/readme.md

 How many attributes were included in the match [entity set or relationship set depending on your answer above] in the ER diagram?
 Answer must be an integer.

-True or False: There are no one-to-one, many-to-one, or one-to-many mapping cardinalities in the ER diagram?
+True or False: There are no one-to-one, many-to-one, or one-to-many mapping cardinalities in the ER diagram.
 In other words you didn't draw any directed edges in your diagram.
 Answer either "true" or "false"

 Did you draw any double-lines in your ER model corresponding to a total participation constraint?
 Answer either "yes" or "no"